rpetty9/artist_collaboration_project/README.md

    ```

 3. **Run the setup script, it will create a virtual environment and install dependencies for you**

    ```bash
    bash setup_env.sh
    ```
+   (Dependencies installed by bash script: pandas, plotly, dash, networkx, pyvis, numpy, scikit-learn)

-4. **Activate the virtual environment**
+5. **Activate the virtual environment**
    ```bash
    source venv/bin/activate
    ```

-5. **At this point, you should have all the core files organized in the following structure:**
+6. **At this point, you should have all the core files organized in the following structure:**
 ```
 team043final/
 └── CODE/